BiskutBras/Pyramid-Generator/README.md

 # Pyramid-Generator
-By entering an input of whole number, generate a pyramid with number as the pyramid height.
+By entering an input of character choice and number, generate a pyramid with where character as building block and number as the pyramid height.

              #